-For Student members of the Phycological Society of America
+For Student and Postdoctoral Members of the Phycological Society of America

-In 1987, the Phycological Society of America (PSA) established the Grants-in-Aid of Research Program.
+In 1987, the Phycological Society of America (PSA) established the Grants-in-Aid of Research Program (GIAR).
 This program is designed to aid graduate students conducting research in phycology by making grants to defray research expenses.
+In 2016, support for postdoctoral researchers was added to the GIAR program.
 Funds to support these grants come from interest generated by the Education Fund of the PSA Endowment.

-Eligibility: Applicants must be a graduate student with an active research programs in any area of phycology.
+Eligibility: Applicants must be a graduate student or postdoctoral researcher with an active research programs in any area of phycology.
 The applicant must be a member of PSA.
 Deadline is November 1st.

-Awards: Grants are made in the amount of up to $1,500.
-Awards are intended to enable the student to accomplish work otherwise not possible.
-Awards are made directly to the student.
+Awards: Grants are made in the amount of up to $2,000 to graduate students and up to $5,000 to postdoctoral researchers.
+Awards are intended to enable the awardee to accomplish work otherwise not possible.
+Awards are made directly to the student or postdoctoral researcher.
 No part of the award may be used to pay indirect costs to the applicant's institution.
 All funds must be expended to support the proposed investigation.
 Supplies and equipment purchased shall become the property of the institution.

 Evaluation and Selection: Selection of recipients will be based primarily on the applicant's research proposal and two supporting letters.
 Additional criteria will include evidence of past research achievements and the perceived future of the applicant as a researcher.
-Students can receive a maximum of two Grants in Aid awards in the course of their graduate education.
+In the course of a student's graduate education or post-doctoral positions, no more than two grants in aid of research will be awarded.
 Stipends are not funded.
 Travel to scientific meetings should be requested from other PSA programs.
 Tuition and expenses for taking critical techniques courses not available at the home institution will be considered.
 If an earlier notification is required for acceptance into a summer course or workshop, the applicant should note this on her/his application.

-Successfully Funded Students: Students given awards will be required to submit 4 separate items.
-1) A final report (1 page) that indicates the activity and how it benefited the student.
-2) The student will be required to provide financial accounting (with receipts).
-3) The student will be asked to provide a photograph of themself doing something professional and meaningful (e.g., in the Himalayas sampling snow algae, at the lab bench conducting research, etc.).
-4) A short paragraph of what the student did with the PSA funding suitable for posting on the PSA Website.
+Successfully Funded Students and postdoctoral researchers: Awardees will be required to submit 4 separate items.
+1) A final report (1 page) that indicates the activity and how it benefited the awardee.
+2) The awardee will be required to provide financial accounting (with receipts).
+3) The awardeewill be asked to provide a photograph of themself doing something professional and meaningful (e.g., in the Himalayas sampling snow algae, at the lab bench conducting research, etc.).
+4) A short paragraph of what the awardee did with the PSA funding suitable for posting on the PSA Website.
 All of these items should be submitted to Dan Thornton (email). as soon as possible.